cbaggers/cepl/docs/006 - gpu-arrays.md

 Very cool!

 When you do this OpenGL does some magic to map the memory containing the gpu-array to the local address space.
-This let's jungl get a pointer to it and thus be able to present a c-array to you.
+This let's cepl get a pointer to it and thus be able to present a c-array to you.

 Of course don't try and be sneaky and copy this c-array somewhere, at the end of the `with-gpu-array-as-c-array`'s scope the gpu memory is